 Besides having them in different ways, you can also add them to recipes like these ones:

-When baking, remember to use a sugar-free substitute to prevent adding carbs and sugar to the dishes.
-You could use monk fruit, stevia, or erythritol.
+When baking, remember to use carb-free “flours” and sugar-free sweeteners to prevent adding excessive carbs and sugar to the dishes.
+You could use nut flours and monk fruit, stevia, or erythritol as sweeteners.

 Although they are low in carbs, they have 8.1 g of net carbs per cup.
 If your carb intake is low (around 25 g), you must be careful about what you have them with.